joscha-st/bad_walden_stadtwerke/CONTRIBUTING.md

 ## How to Contribute:
 **Get started**: Get yourself a local copy of the code.
-For this, follow the [README.md#how-to-run-the-programm-and-see-our-code](How to run the code section in our readme).
+For this, follow the [How to run the code section in our readme](Code/README.md).
 **Make Changes:** Follow the standard Java coding conventions when making changes.
 **Write Unit Tests:** All contributions should come with unit tests to ensure a robust codebase.
 **Test on your machine:** We're using Maven for our project, please make sure you do a clean - install, to test wheter everything works.